ErikWegner/drupal_nagios/README.txt

 this module will be useful for you.
 If you only run one or two Drupal sites, Nagios may be overkill for this task.

-There are also drush commands to allow you to execute Nagios plugins on remote Linux/Unix machines using NRPE.

 Security Note
 -------------

 This module exposes the following information from your web site:
 - The number of published nodes.
 - The number of active users.